 The lawful basis of processing personal data such as name, address, email or phone number is:

 - Processing is necessary for the performance of a contract with the data subject or to take steps to enter into a contract

 Why do we hold information about you?

 We need to keep comprehensive and accurate personal data about our patients in order to provide them with safe and appropriate dental care.
-We also need to process personal data about you in order to provide care under NHS arrangements and to ensure the proper management and administration of the NHS.

 We will process personal data that we hold about you in the following way: